-What would economics look like overall if it

-discipline, not based on quantities growing and changing, but rather on processes: processes that determine the step-by-step formation of structures (embryology); processes that respond to their internal and external environment (immune response, gene expression8, neural responses); processes that create novelty (speciation and adaptation).
+What would economics look like overall if it were a more procedural-more verb-based-science?
+Biology gives us an idea.
+It is a procedural discipline, not based on quantities growing and changing, but rather on processes: processes that determine the step-by-step formation of structures (embryology); processes that respond to their internal and external environment (immune response, gene expression7, neural responses); processes that create novelty (speciation and adaptation).
 Nested within these processes are further processes, and within these still further processes, all in a multilayer hierarchy with processes triggering each other or inhibiting each other possibly randomly in complicated networks of interaction.
-"In the living world," says Dupré (2017), "a metaphysics of 'things' is hard to sustain ... all we are left with are highly dynamic processes."
+"In the living world," says Dupré (2017), "a metaphysics of 'things' is hard to sustain ... all we are left with are highly dynamic processes."8